 - Sync your data - create syncing folders, like “dropbox” or “google drive”

 Access to OwnCloud

-- Users of eRSA storage, or Tizard/Emu which has storage attached, can request an ownCloud account by emailing the eRSA service desk. (/data storage users should have ownCloud enabled by default)
+- Users of eRSA storage, or Tango which has storage attached, can request an ownCloud account by emailing the eRSA service desk. (/data storage users should have ownCloud enabled by default)

 - Access is via your eRSA username and password. (eRSA username is often your first initial followed by your surname.
 If you have forgotten your password, reset it in the eRSA portal)